jasonmcintosh/rabbitmq-zabbix/README.md

 ## CONFIGURATION:
-**Basic security recommendation**
+**Basic security recommendation** See https://www.rabbitmq.com/access-control.html for more information on access control.
 ```
-When setting up a monitoring system, a general rule is that you should not to use guest.
+When setting up a monitoring system, a general rule is that you should not to use tbe built-in
+guest account.
 Guest is an admin account with full permissions.
-A basic suggestion is to setup a read
+A basic suggestion is to setup
-only account who can access the management API.
+a read only account who can access the management API.
 Make sure that account is READ ONLY.
 With
 one caveat - the monitoring user should be able execute the aliveness-test api.
 That might mean
 needing a slightly different set of permissions or pre-creation of the aliveness check queues.
 IF using guest a warning - it can only access RabbitMQ management via localhost so you will
 need to set HOSTNAME=localhost

+Below are sample commands to add a monitoring user with the required permissions.
+Use these
+at your own risk or as a starting point - NOT a finishing point!

+rabbitmqctl add_user zabbix pass
+rabbitmqctl set_user_tags zabbix management
+rabbitmqctl set_permissions -p / zabbix '^aliveness-test$' '^amq\.default$' '^aliveness-test$'

 ```

 You should create a `.rab.auth` file in the `scripts/rabbitmq` directory.
 This file allows you to change default parameters.
 The format is `VARIABLE=value`, one per line: